Golf Tutorials

 • For an amateur or average golfer: The odds are about 1 in 12,500.
 To put that in perspective, if you play one round of golf with four par-3s every single week, you might make an ace once every 60 years!

 • For a PGA Tour professional: With superior skill and consistency, their odds improve significantly to around 1 in 3,000.
-But e'en so, you can see that even the best players in the world go entire seasons - or careers - without making one in competition.
+But even so, even the best players in the world can go entire seasons - or careers - without making one in competition.

 The Timeless Tradition: So, Who Buys the Drinks?